GIOVRUSSO/Control-Group-Code/Multiplex_network/README.md

 - **Video from Robotarium hardware**

 This video reports the robots' behaviour in one of the experiments we run via the Robotarium hardware.
+The figures in the paper were obtained from a set of 10 experiments.

 https://user-images.githubusercontent.com/55105896/171673274-713b7240-6b49-4799-97ef-2fa57fcc68e1.mp4